 Well, yes, I do have some tips on photographing people and here they are (I welcome comments on this blog and any tips you might have that you would be willing to share).

 - Get Permission.
 Pros have it drilled into their heads that they need permission to use an image of a person, any person, for commercial purposes.
 But for the amateur the situation is different.
 Or is it?

 I firmly believe that it is a matter of civility, pure and simple, to ask someone you do not know for permission to photograph him or her.
 One of my pet peeves is the rude tourist who shoves a camera in the face of someone from a different culture.
 Of course, if the person is performing that is a different story.
-But, in my opinion, people have a right to their privacy, and as a photographer I abide by that belief.
+But, in my opinion, people have a right to their privacy, and as a photographer I abide by that right.

 Now, permission does not have to be a signed release form.
 It can be a gesture- holding up your camera, pointing to it and to the subject and shrugging your shoulders as if to ask the question.
 Or, if you speak the language, just ask.